 The administrative intern position in the Department of Surgery is a comprehensive, two-year internship complementing MHA coursework with hands-on involvement in a dynamic healthcare setting.
 This experience exposes students to a variety of healthcare facets in an academic medical center across administrative and clinical strategic initiatives within the Department of Surgery.

 During the internship experience, students will hone professional competencies through active engagement in effective leadership, communication, and project management scopes.
 Interns will contribute to departmental operations primarily through project-based learning and engagement in various committees and initiatives.
 Over the course of the internship, students will have extensive exposure to the Department and health system leaders, becoming an integral part of the administrative team.
 The primary goal of the internship is to equip interns with invaluable skills and experiences needed to prepare for Residency and a career as a leader in healthcare.

-Katie Golob is the interim administrator for VCU Health Department of Surgery.
+Katie Golob is administrator for VCU Health Department of Surgery.
 Katie received her bachelors in business management from Virginia Tech in 2011 and masters in health administration from Virginia Commonwealth University in 2014.
 She completed a two year administrative fellowship at the University of Virginia Health System where she worked on many system-wide strategic and operational initiatives.
 Subsequent to this she managed several outpatient clinics and labs for neurology, neurosurgery, psychiatry, and orthopedics at UVAHS.

 "Being a preceptor for the department's Administrative Internship Program allows me the opportunity to share my experience and develop interns by providing meaningful projects in a fast paced learning environment.
 As a graduate of VCU's MHA program I understand the value and importance of students having the opportunity to apply their didactic learning in the hospital setting."